The entries for people & families with the surname Bates are gathered together in this SideTrack.

 with their niece Marion Copeland [1815-15th October 1900].

-Bradford & Keighley Insurance Company Halifax,
+Bradford & Keighley Insurance Company Halifax /

-Halifax, Bradford & Keighley Insurance Company,
+Halifax, Bradford & Keighley Insurance Company /

-Partners in Halifax Commercial Banking Company,
+Partners in Halifax Commercial Banking Company /

-Halifax General Cemetery Company and
+Halifax General Cemetery Company /

 West Yorkshire Railway Company